espanso/espanso/CONTRIBUTING.md

 > **Note**
 > Try to follow the suggestions in our PR message template to make sure we can quickly focus on the technical merits and impact on the users.

-#### A PR should limit itself to a single functional change or related set of same changes.
+#### A PR should limit itself to a single functional change or related set of same changes

 Mixing different changes in the same PR will make the review process much harder.
 A PR might get stuck on one aspect while we would actually like to land another change.
 Furthermore, if we are forced to revert a change, mixing and matching different aspects makes fixing bugs or regressions much harder.